 Thanks for your feedback!
 I am happy that you liked the article.

-You would also appreciate that industries do not face the same environment in India and US.
-Many industries die in US only because the work shifts to India & other emerging markets (outsourcing).
+You would also appreciate that industries do not face the same environment in India and the US.
+Many industries die in the US only because of the work shifting to India & other emerging markets (outsourcing).

 Therefore, I believe that an investor should do rely on her own analysis and rely on it, even if it might seem in contradiction to what great investors might have said in different settings.